bemanproject/inplace_vector/README.md

 Building this repository requires **C++20** or later.

-We aim to bring the compiler requirement down to C++17 when constexpr is fully supported and tested.
+We will evaluate the possibility of partial support for C++17 when constexpr is fully supported and tested.

 ### Dependencies